 2. If you ask what the meeting’s for, the secretary says she doesn’t know.
-(The editor and/or myself usually called the dean’s cell, but the answer was always, “Just want to talk about the newspaper, that’s all.”)
+The editor and/or myself sometimes called the dean’s cell, but the answer was always, “Just want to talk about the newspaper, that’s all.”

 3. The editor and I arrive at the appointed time and cool our heels in the waiting room for no less than 10 minutes.
 A secretary emerges and leads us into an office.
 We’re alone.
 Fanned out on the table are several copies of our latest offending issue.

-4. A few minutes later, two deans stroll in and engage in exactly two minutes of small talk – “Paper going well?”
-“You feeling good?” – before the senior dean’s smile disappears, everyone stops talking, and he leans toward the editor…
+4. A few minutes later, two deans stroll in and engage in exactly two minutes of small talk.
+“Paper going well?”
+“You feeling good?”
+Then the senior dean’s smile disappears, everyone stops talking, and he leans toward the editor…

-5. “I’ve heard some very disturbing things about your latest issue,” he says, pointing to one or more articles that “cast the university in a negative light.”
+5. “I’ve heard some very disturbing things about your latest issue.”
+He points to one or more articles that “cast the university in a negative light.”
 The other dean asks, “Why would you do this?”

-6. As you explain watchdog journalism, the deans interrupt to ask questions so vague that, no matter how you answer, they can pick you apart: “What’s your philosophy of journalism?”
+6. As you explain watchdog journalism, the deans interrupts.
+He asks questions so vague that, no matter how you answer, they can pick you apart: “What’s your philosophy of journalism?”
 “Where are you trying to take the paper?”
 “What’s your definition of student media?”

 7. As you stutter through your responses, the deans blurt out that you’ve embarrassed both the school and yourself.
 “You represent this university,” they admonish.
 “You need to remember that.”